-If you have a large frame or are tall, Ironman Gravity 4000 inversion table is the best choice for you.
+If you have a large frame or are tall, Ironman 4000 inversion table is the best choice.
 It has a 350-pound weight limit, higher than most models, and provides support for heights from 4’10” to 6’6″.

 The height is easy to adjust.
-However, additional stability and weight capacity make this inversion table quite bulky and heavy duty.
+However, additional stability and weight capacity make this inversion therapy table quite bulky and heavy-duty.
 It measures 26 x 65 x 49 inches when set up, and the folded dimensions are 26 x 17 x 80 inches.

 Though it’s foldable for storage, it remains quite bulky, and its weight of 75 pounds can be hard to handle.
 This bulkiness is unavoidable in such a sturdy table.
 Still, you need to decide if you’re ready to sacrifice storability for stability.

 What We Don’t Like

 Ironman Fitness has a variety of inversion tables in their collection.
 Still, the durability, comfort, stability, and ease of use of the Gravity 4000 is a considerable improvement compared to the Gravity 1000 and the Gravity 2000 models.

 Able to support different heights and weights and featuring a vinyl foam that adapts to the body.
 It’s one of the rare tables that works just as well on nearly every body type.